ABOUT KENT STRATEGIES:

 As Chief of Staff for former Congressman Rahm Emanuel, Liz set up and managed all operations.
 On a daily basis she worked closely with public and private sector constituencies.
 Her operation was always singled out as one of the most efficient and effective on the Hill.

 As Deputy Assistant Secretary in the U.S. Department of Commerce, Liz managed a division of The U.S. Commercial Service.
 She reinvented her division in the face of outside competition.
 While there, Liz spearheaded a new e-strategy, just one of her many accomplishments.
 She participated in various senior level conferences on globalization and trade issues, and she led several business development missions.
 Liz helped create unique opportunities for US companies, which saw their export sales more than quadruple under Liz’s leadership.

-Liz is a graduate of the University of California at Berkeley and received her MBA from the JL Kellogg Graduate School of Management.
+Liz is a graduate of the University of California at Berkeley and received her MBA from the JL Kellogg Graduate School of Management at Northwestern University.